HrishikeshP-01/AzureDataFactory/README.md

 - *Datasets* – The data used in your activities.
 They represent the data structures within data stores that point to/reference the data you want to use.
 - *ADF Triggers* – Allows us to define when data pipelines run in ADF

+## Different tools to work with ADF:
+- Azure Portal
+- Azure PowerShell
+- .NET
+- Python
+- REST
+- Resource Manager Template (Azure PowerShell Az Module) – They are json files with pre-defined values that are used to create ADF

+## Data pipelines & pipeline runs
+*A trigger fires a pipeline run.*

+*Pipeline run* – a single execution of a pipeline.
+A single batch of values are loaded from the source, transformed as needed and then stored in a target/sink data source

+Each pipeline run has a unique pipeline ID
+#### A pipeline can be triggered in 2 ways:
+1. *On-demand execution* – With a button click in the UI we can manually force the immediate creation & execution of a new pipeline.
+This is done either for one-off pipelines or for debugging purposes.
+2. *Triggered execution* – a new pipeline run is created & executed each time a trigger is fired.